Needlestick Protocol

 Proceed to the area listed for the appropriate hospital below.

-You will be treated in accordance with that hospital’s needlestick policy for healthcare workers.
-Needlestick policies for all affiliated hospitals have been reviewed by the director of infection control for HUP and meet established standards.
-All follow-up testing is performed at Student Health Services (SHS).
+You will be treated in accordance with that hospital’s exposure or needlestick policy for health care workers.
+These policies for all affiliated hospitals have been reviewed by the director of infection control for HUP and meet established standards.
+All follow-up testing is performed at Student Health and Wellness Services (SHS).
 Students must bring their records to SHS, so that appropriate follow-up testing can be scheduled.

 - Children’s Hospital of Philadelphia – Report to Occupational Health Service during weekdays.
 Report to the Nursing Supervisor on weekends and evenings.